 Founded on the combination of traditional Norwegian outdoor lifestyle and French "à la carte" tours, we are specialized in tailor-made high quality tours, at the heart of Northern Norway.

-Founded on the philosophy of traditional Norwegian outdoor lifestyle, we are specialized in well-prepared and eco-responsible trips to remote places of northern Norway and Svalbard.
+For over 15 years, we have been offering short and long breaks for individuals, families and groups from all over the world, both for leisure and professional purposes.
+We are specifically organising well-prepared and eco-responsible trips to remote places of northern Norway and Svalbard.
 Our journey takes us by dogsled, skis, canoe, sailboat or simply hiking, to experience and observe the nature, culture and inspiring landscapes that only a few other people visit.

-With him, be sure that you are in the best hands to explore the Norwegian wilderness!
+With him, be sure to be in very good hands to explore the wildest side of Norway!

 Sustainable tourism : our philosophy